B71 Sandoy: Handball

 As soon as the indoor sports hall was constructed, handball practice for children was instigated.
 Recently, it was announced that B71 will enter youth teams into handball competitions for the first time in their history.

 Vípan

 While, now defunct women's handball team, Vípan never had any direct affiliation with B71, it is oftentimes spoken of in the same breath and even mentioned in B71's official club history.

 Founded in 1942 by doctor Leif Dahl and later coached by teacher Kjartan Hentze, Vípan was successful during its short lifespan, winning the Faroese handball championship in 1944 and again in 1949, before quietly faded into the history books.

 As of a couple of years ago the name Vípan has reemerged as B71 Vípan, the current name for children's handball teams in Sandoy.

+Tindar

+In September 2025, in the wake of B71's annual ½-marathon event Sandoy Hálvmarathon, the subsidiary club, Tindar, was formed, aiming to promote athletics in Sandoy, with a primary focus on running.